-bus e executive board is responsible for operational business activities which reflect the siness strategy and the targets and resolutions of the board of directors and is also repossible in particular for: 47 • managing day-to-day business, operational revenue and risk management, including management of the balance sheet structure and liquidity and representing the institution vis-à-vis third parties in operational matters; 48 • submitting applications regarding transactions for which the board of directors is responsible or for which its approval is required, and issuing rules for regulating business operations; 49 • developing and maintaining effective internal processes, an appropriate management information system (MIS), an ICS and the necessary technological infrastructure; 50 В. Requirements to be met by members of the executive board qua fina embers of the executive board, both individually and as an overall body, must have adeate management expertise and the specialist knowledge and experience of banking and ancial services required to ensure compliance with licensing requirements in the context the institution's operational activities.
-51 VI. .
-Institution-wide risk management framework e institution-wide risk management framework is developed by the executive board and proved by the board of directors.
-52 e framework comprises the risk policy and risk tolerance and the risk limits based on em in all key risk categories.
-53 The e framework must take account of the following aspects: 54 • standardised categorisation 2 of key risks to ensure consistency with risk management objectives; 55 • specification of potential losses from these key risk categories; 56 definition and application of the tools and organisational structures required to identify, analyse, evaluate, manage and monitor the key risk categories and for reporting pur- poses; 57 development of documentation which enables appropriate verification of the definition of risk tolerance and the corresponding risk limits; 58 provisions relating to risk data aggregation and reporting for institutions in supervisory categories 1 to 3.
+The risk committee receives regular reports from the CRO and other relevant office holders on the respective aspects of the risk policy and the basic features of institution-wide risk management (see margin no. 52 ff.) and compliance with it.
+46 V. Executive board A. Duties and responsibilities The executive board is responsible for operational business activities which reflect the business strategy and the targets and resolutions of the board of directors and is also responsible in particular for: 47 managing day-to-day business, operational revenue and risk management, including management of the balance sheet structure and liquidity and representing the insti- tution vis-à-vis third parties in operational matters; 48 submitting applications regarding transactions for which the board of directors is responsible or for which its approval is required, and issuing rules for regulating busi- ness operations; 49 developing and maintaining effective internal processes, an appropriate management information system (MIS), an ICS and the necessary technological infrastructure; 50 B. Requirements to be met by members of the executive board Members of the executive board, both individually and as an overall body, must have adequate management expertise and the specialist knowledge and experience of banking and financial services required to ensure compliance with licensing requirements in the context of the institution's operational activities.
+51 VI.
+Risk policy and basic features of institution-wide risk management The risk policy and the basic features of institution-wide risk management are developed by the executive board, approved by the board of directors and documented in a suitable way.
+52 The risk policy and the basic features of institution-wide risk management lay down the rules for dealing with significant risks, risk tolerance and the risk limits based on them in all key risk categories.
+53 Institutions in supervisory categories 1-3 must take account of the following aspects: 54 standardised categorisation2 of key risks to ensure consistency with risk management objectives; 55 specification of potential losses from these key risk categories; 56 definition and application of the tools and organisational structures required to identify, analyse, evaluate, manage and monitor the key risk categories and for reporting purposes; 57 development of documentation which enables appropriate verification of the defini- tion of risk tolerance and the corresponding risk limits; 58 provisions relating to risk data aggregation and reporting for institutions in supervisory categories 1 to 3.
 In the case of systemically important institutions, these provisions must include information about data architecture and IT infrastructure which enables an aggregated and timely risk analysis/assessment and risk data aggregation/reporting across all of the institution's key risk categories both under normal circumstances and in periods of stress.
 59 VII.
 Internal control system There are at least two controlling bodies within the ICS: the revenue-generating units, and the control bodies which are independent of them.
 60 A. Revenue-generating units Revenue-generating units carry out their control function as part of everyday business activities by managing risks and specifically by directly monitoring, managing and reporting on them.
 61 B. Independent control bodies The independent control bodies monitor risks and compliance with statutory, regulatory and internal rules.
 Individual institutions can establish a variety of control bodies which must, however, at least cover the duties and responsibilities of risk control (margin no. 69-76) and the compliance function (margin nos.
 77-81).
 62 The compensation system for independent control bodies must not create incentives which could lead to conflicts of interest with the duties of these bodies.
-63 a) Establishment and supervision In the context of their duties, the independent control bodies have unlimited information, access and inspection rights and are to be integrated independently from the revenue-generating units into the overall organisation or the ICS.
-They must be provided with the necessary resources and powers.
-64 The institution defines one or more persons on the executive board to be responsible for the independent control bodies.
-65
+63 a) Establishment and supervision